-Prerequisite/s: A good knowledge of French (e.g. HSC 2 unit French at percentile range 81-100 or HSC 3 unit French 51-100) Note/s: Excluded FREN1020 and students qualified to enter FREN1001, FREN1011, FREN1023 or FREN1030
+Assumed Knowledge: A good knowledge of French (eg HSC 2 unit French at percentile range 81-100 or HSC 3 unit French 51-100).

+Note/s: Excludes students qualified to enter FREN1001, FREN1011, FREN1023 or FREN1030.

 Core language course designed for students who have acquired a sound knowledge of spoken and written French.
 Consolidates aural, oral and writing skills, together with further study of French culture through selected texts and other materials.
 Introduction to close reading and analysis of literary texts.